 After marinating, arrange the slices on a parchment lined rimmed baking sheet.

 Bake for 15 minutes, carefully flip over each slice, and bake another 10 to 15 minutes more until crispy.

 Alternately, you can pan fry the tempeh slices in a tablespoon or two of high-heat oil until crispy, about 5 minutes per side.
 Work in batches so the slices don’t overlap in the pan.

 You can use this smoky tempeh bacon just as you would traditional bacon.

-It’s perfect in a Vegan BLT Sandwich or the famous TTLA from Whole Foods (tempeh, tomato, lettuce, avocado), on top of burgers, in salads and bowls, on soups, with tofu veggie scramble, or as a savory side next to pancakes, waffles, or French toast.
+It’s perfect in a Vegan BLT Sandwich or the famous TTLA from Whole Foods (tempeh, tomato, lettuce, avocado), on top of burgers, in salads and bowls, on soups, with tofu veggie scramble or chickpea scramble, or as a savory side next to pancakes, waffles, or French toast.

 Want bacon chunks for salad or a casserole?
 Simply chop the strips once they’re baked.
 Or crumble them to turn them into bacon bits.